InterstellarOne/Altaeria-Mods-1.19/README.md

 # Altaeria-Mods-1.19
-Mods and Datapacks for the server Altaeria and whether or not they are necessary.
+Mods and Datapacks for the server Altaeria and whether or not they are updated.

 Legend:
 ✅ Keeping